AppDevGuy/OSSSpeechKit/README.md

 ### Code Example:

-You wish for you app to use a Chinese voice, you will need to ensure the text being passed in is German.
+You wish for you app to use a Chinese voice, you will need to ensure the text being passed in is Chinese.

 _Disclaimer: I do not know how to speak Chinese, I have used Google translate for the chinese characters._